actions-marketplace-validations/EntrustCorporation_Secrets-Vault-Action/docs/customer-trial.md

 # Secret Vault Action With Gitea Trial Guide

-This guide explains how to evaluate the Entrust Secrets Vault Action with username and password authentication.
-It includes two ready-to-run GitHub Actions workflows: a lightweight echo example that confirms vault access and a SonarQube workflow that uses the retrieved secret in a real analysis pipeline.
+This guide explains how to use the Entrust Secrets Vault Action with username and password authentication.
+It includes two ready-to-run Gitea Actions workflows: a lightweight echo example that confirms vault access and a SonarQube workflow that uses the retrieved secret in a real analysis pipeline.

 ## 1. Prerequisites